The switch statement β branching by integer value. case, break, default and fallthrough.

 : after case marks a label (same syntax as goto labels).
 Statements end with ;; labels end with :.

-default; instead of default:default is also a label. default; may compile (as an empty statement) but it becomes a silent bug: the "no case matched" branch never runs.
+default; instead of default:default is a label too. default; may compile (as an empty statement), but it becomes a silent bug β the "no case matched" branch never runs.

-default for unmatched casesbreak deliberately to see fall-through'a') in casecase 1: case 2:)Check your understanding of this lesson!
+default to catch unmatched valuesbreak on purpose to see fall-through'a') in case labelscase 1: case 2:)Check your understanding of this lesson!

-Without break, execution continues into every case that follows the matched one.
-This is called "fallthrough".
+Without break, execution keeps running into every case that follows the matched one.
+This is called "fallthrough."

-switch supports integer types (int, char, etc.) only. float and double cannot be used.
+switch only accepts integer types (int, char, and so on). float and double aren't allowed.